 If you implement ERP and CRM software separately, consider the number of training sessions that will be required to adapt to two different software technologies and also the amount of cost involved.
 You will have to bear the expenses and ensure proper maintenance of both the systems.
 You might also face resistance from your staff due to excessive training and to use multiple software.
 If you integrate, you can significantly reduce your IT support costs.
 ERP and CRM integration will not only save costs but also save a lot of your time and help your employees spend their energy wisely.
 Having a single database for both software will help you in doing better analysis of the data and in making the right decisions that give maximum returns.

 It is feasible to manage and get access to all the data when business is in its infancy.
 But as the business grows amid fierce competition, a lot of data has to be handled and complexities start to undermine your ability to manage everything at ease.
 At the same time, the rising customer demands call for effective ways to store their data and provide them high-quality services.
-There are several benefits of ERP and CRM software, and integrating them creates new growth opportunities for businesses and helps them put an end to all the perplexities.
+There are several benefits of standalone ERP Software as well as standalone CRM software, but integrating them creates new growth opportunities for businesses and helps them put an end to all the perplexities.

 MD, Finbyz Tech Pvt Ltd